hamishgibbs/mkgen/README.md

 The goal of `mkgen` is to automatically construct Makefile targets while remaining flexible to different code patterns, project structures, and programming languages.

 `mkgen` relies on recognising file paths using a regular expression.
 It cannot extract file paths called by a nested function.
 `mkgen` assumes that inputs are read in (roughly) at the top of a file and that outputs are written at the bottom of a file.
-This is sufficient for a range of coding patterns but will not be suitable for all developers.
+This is sufficient for a range of coding patterns but will not be suitable for all developers or projects.

 ## Contributions